lamberat/alexa-avs-raspberry-pi/README.md

     mvn install
 then if you see Build Success run

-    sudo env "PATH=$PATH" mvn exec:exec
+    mvn exec:exec
-you have to run as root because wiringpi requires root.
+This no longer requires root because we're using the Pi4J snapshot.

 To use the button, all you have to do is press and hold what you want to record and then let go when you are done talking.
 Due to the way it's poorly coded (you're welcome), you could also quickly press the button (press down then let go quickly) to start recording and then press quickly again when you are done.
 Everything else is the same.